The Bankers’ Committee established the Agri-Business, Small and Medium Enterprise Investment Scheme (AGSMEIS) initiative in 2017.

 There are various Savings and Current account types amongst which are the NIRSAL MICROFINANCE BANK Quick Access Corporate Savings/Current Accounts for both Individuals (persons or partnerships) and Corporate Bodies (Limited Liability Companies, Registered Businesses, and NGOs).

 Now you no longer have any excuse for not starting that dream business or project of yours.
-Contact Aba Chamber of Commerce, Industry, Mines and Agriculture (ACCIMA) secretariat for further guidelines.
+If you're in Aba or Umuahia, visit Aba or Umuahia main Post Office; or contact Aba Chamber of Commerce, Industry, Mines and Agriculture (ACCIMA) secretariat for further guidelines.
+Outside Aba, please visit your City Chamber of Commerce.

-To know more about NIRSAL, visit their website at https://www.nmfb.com.ng/index.html
+To know more about NIRSAL Bank, visit their website at https://www.nmfb.com.ng/index.html

 © Jay Onwukwe